-It takes a good twenty minutes to get a steady fire going.
+It takes a good twenty minutes to get a steady fire going, so having that grill warming the backyard while you’re cooking helps you get a jump start on warming up the guests.
 Since the party takes place outdoors, you want to encourage guests to go to the backyard.
 Instead of having them remove their coats and get comfortable inside, take them right out back and let them see what a glorious fire and table spread you have going on.
 The fire won’t be the only thing getting lit, if you know what we’re saying.

 Going in and out of the house can make a big mess, as guests track snow back and forth, not to mention dogs getting in and out every time the door opens.
 In addition to the melty mess, you’ll waste a lot of energy if that door is opening and closing all the time, letting out heat.
 Don’t let the cold weather stop you: you can stay warm outdoors easily.

 All your winter parties don’t have to include dozens of guests, either.
 You could invite another couple or a few single friends to join you in the hot tub.
 They’re heated, so you’re not going to have to worry about freezing in the water.
 There’s something so invigorating about the steamy water and the crisp, cool air outside the tub.
 Check out our section on hot tubs that will work perfectly during crisp winter nights under the stars.